mrcego/vue-web-component-wrapper/README.md

 # vue-web-component-wrapper

 ## Introduction

 `vue-web-component-wrapper` is a powerful Vue 3 plugin designed for transforming full-fledged Vue applications into reusable web components (custom elements).
 These web components can be integrated into any website, enhancing flexibility and reusability.

 ## Why use `vue-web-component-wrapper`?

 As of now, Vue 3 does not support the creation of full aplication as web components out of the box.
 This plugin aims to solve this problem by providing a simple and easy-to-use solution for creating web components from Vue applications.
 It also provides support for Vue ecosystem plugins such as [Vuex](https://vuex.vuejs.org/) or [Pinia](https://pinia.vuejs.org/), [Vue Router](https://router.vuejs.org/), [Vue I18n](https://vue-i18n.intlify.dev/) and [VeeValidate](https://vee-validate.logaretm.com/v4/).

 ## Demo

 Check out these demo projects to see `vue-web-component-wrapper` in action:

-- **Webpack implentaion**: Check out this [Webpack Demo Project](https://stackblitz.com/edit/vue-web-component-wrapper?file=README.md&startScript=webpack-demo)
+- **Webpack implementation**: Check out this [Webpack Demo Project](https://stackblitz.com/edit/vue-web-component-wrapper?file=README.md&startScript=webpack-demo)
-- **Vite.js implentaion**: Check out this [Vite Demo Project](https://stackblitz.com/edit/vue-web-component-wrapper?file=README.md&startScript=vite-demo)
+- **Vite.js implementation**: Check out this [Vite Demo Project](https://stackblitz.com/edit/vue-web-component-wrapper?file=README.md&startScript=vite-demo)

 ## Documentation

 Check out the [Docs](https://erangrin.github.io/vue-web-component-wrapper)

 ## Key Features:

-- **Vue Plugins Compatibility**: Seamlessly integrates with Vue ecosystem plugins such as Vuex, Vue Router, and Vue I18n.
+- **Vue Plugins Compatibility**: Seamlessly integrates with Vue ecosystem plugins such as Vuex/Pinia, Vue Router, Vue I18n and VeeValidate.
 - **CSS Framework Support**: Works with popular CSS frameworks like Tailwind CSS, Bootstrap.
 - **CSS Preprocessor Support**: Allows you to use CSS preprocessors like SCSS and LESS.
 - **Scoped CSS**: Allows you to use scoped css in your components.